Tikvah (Special Needs)

 -All bunk staff at Ramah in the Rockies with Tikvah campers will receive additional training to help campers integrate.

--Inclusion specialists who help Tikvah campers integrate into their bunks and activities, and better manage transitions and free time.
+-Campers in the Tikvah program will work with inclusion specialists who help Tikvah campers integrate into their bunks and activities and better manage transitions and free time.

 -There will be a space at camp for campers in our inclusion program to go when they are in need of sensory breaks/respite from the broader camp community.